 Does one late mortgage payment affect credit score?
 The answer is yes one late mortgage payment will affect your credit score.
 But the fact that you only missed one payment is much less negative on your credit file than if you had missed two or more payments.
 Also, the older the late mortgage payment becomes, the less impact it will have on your credit score.

 What happens if you miss a mortgage payment?

-But it’s important to understand late payments and credit reporting.
+It’s important to understand late mortgage payments and credit reporting.
 You need to know when is late, late?